suekieza/usdautoguide/README.md

 4. The script will generate a USD stage containing the auto guide cube mesh based on the bounding box of your 3D model.
 The guide will be saved at the specified guide_path.

-Please note that this script assumes that you have a valid USD model(has a default_prim and the correct UP hierarchy) at the model_geo_path.
+Please note that this script assumes that you have a valid USD model(has a default_prim and the correct USD hierarchy) at the model_geo_path.
 Ensure that you have set up the paths to your model and guide correctly before running the script.

 ## Function Details